Offbeat Mara River Mobile Camp

 Offbeat uses English saddles (with a selection of polo, jumping, French trekking and Australian stock) and they mainly use snaffle bridles

 Offbeat Riding Safaris don't take place in April, May or November.
 The tourist season is in January and February, when the weather is hottest and driest.
 At this time, the animals in the wildlife parks tend to congregate more around the watercourses, making them easier to spot.

 Northern and eastern Kenya temperatures vary from highs of up to 40°C during the day to less than 20°C at night.
 Rainfall in this area is sparse and, when it does occur, is often in the form of violent storms.
 July is usually the driest month, and November the wettest.

-Call us on to start planning your holiday to Offbeat Mara River Mobile Camp or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your vacation to Offbeat Mara River Mobile Camp or take a look at our itineraries to Kenya

 Staying in mobile camps in the Maasai Mara, Offbeat Riding Safaris provides some of the best riding safaris in Africa accompanied by expert riding guides.
 Your sixth and seventh nights will be spent at Offbeat Mara River mobile camp.